Welcome to the comprehensive FAQ & guide to community resources.

 If you've already enjoyed playing with a single Core set, consider enhancing and customizing your decks with cards from additional Core sets, Chapter packs or Deluxe boxes.
 Under the LCG model, additional cards are released in monthly chapter packs (approx. $15 MSRP) and bi-annual deluxe expansions (approx. $25-30).
 Both product types contain a fixed distribution of cards, and each card comes 3x so you have a full play-set immediately.
 You know exactly what you're getting when you buy a pack -- no chasing rares, and no shelling out big bucks just to play on equal footing in tournaments.

 Chapter packs contain 2 different cards per each of the 8 factions factions, plus 4 different neutral cards, all at 3x each for a total of 60 cards.
-As of May 2016, we have five chapter packs available, beginning with Taking the Black and The Road to Winterfell.
+As of October, we have eight chapter packs available, beginning with Taking the Black and The Road to Winterfell.

 To ease the burden of entry for new players and keep the tournament scene fresh, chapter packs rotate out of the tournament-legal card pool after about 4 years (so starting in 2019).
 The Core set and deluxe expansions will not rotate but rather remain "evergreen".
 The LCG model makes Thrones a relatively cheap investment compared to collectible card games like Magic, Yugioh and Pokemon.
 Furthermore, players can easily share a collection with a friend or two by divvying up the 8 factions.